Tips for preparing customer lists for email marketing

 T

-Ensuring you send your company’s email marketing to the right customers is critical to campaign success.
+Ensuring you send your company’s email marketing to the right customers and that your customer data is in the right field is critical to campaign success.
 Here are some tips I implement.

 Discounts for Hospitality and Lodging Email Blasts